Joseph M. Pettit: Georgia Tech

 During Pettit's tenure as Georgia Tech's president, the Institute progressed into top tier of technological education institutions.
 Under his leadership, Tech's research budget surpassed the $100 million mark for the first time in its history.
 In addition, Pettit spearheaded Tech's historic $100 million Centennial Campaign.
-A total of $202.7 million was raised during the Centennial Campaign, which was Georgia Tech's first major fundraising effort.
-Pettit worked closely with J. Erskine Love, Jr. with regards to these fundraising efforts; Love was later asked to deliver the eulogy at Pettit's funeral.
+Pettit worked closely with J. Erskine Love, Jr. with regard to these fundraising efforts; Love was later asked to deliver the eulogy at Pettit's funeral.

 Numerous research centers were established during Pettit's tenure at Georgia Tech.
 In 1978, Georgia Tech established the Georgia Mining Resources Institute, which was linked to the U. S. Bureau of Mines; they also established the Fracture and Fatigue Research Laboratory.
 Other centers established around this time included the Computational Mechanics Center in 1979; the Center for Rehabilitation Technology in 1980; the Advance Technology Center, the Technology Policy and Assessment Center, and the Microelectronics Research Center in 1981; the Materials Handling Research Center, Center for Architecture Conservation, Center for Excellence in Rotary Wing Aircraft, and Communication Research Center in 1982; the Research Center for Biotechnology in 1983; and the Center for the Enhancement of Teaching and Learning, and the College of Architecture Construction Research Center in 1986.
 The general assembly granted $15 million in funding for the Center of Excellence in Microelectronics in 1985.

 Pettit also oversaw Georgia Tech's application and admittance into the Atlantic Coast Conference (ACC), an athletic league founded in 1953 which included seven charter members.
 Georgia Tech had withdrawn from the Southeastern Conference in January 1964 and had operated as an Independent until 1975 when Georgia Tech joined the Metro Conference.
 Georgia Tech was admitted to the ACC on April 3, 1978.
 The ACC has expanded from 8 to 12 members since that time.